The James Dyson Award winner innovating a better quality of life

 “My main focus is on advancing the product as quickly as possible, with the goal of getting it to market and into the hands of those who need it.
 This involves a variety of tasks, including research, ordering materials, prototyping, testing and refining.
 It’s a fast-paced, dynamic role, but it’s incredibly fulfilling and rewarding.”

-In Greek mythology the Goddess Athena was said to be Zeus’ most powerful child and certainly Humphreys is innovating a future in which her Athena can give people living with cancer and undergoing chemotherapy a greater quality of life.
+In Greek mythology, the goddess Athena was said to be Zeus’ most powerful daughter and certainly Humphreys is innovating a future in which her Athena can give people living with cancer and undergoing chemotherapy some much needed strength during an incredibly difficult time in their lives.

 Don’t miss out on the knowledge you need to succeed.
 Sign up for the Daily Brief, Silicon Republic’s digest of need-to-know sci-tech news.